-21630 MANAGING STRATEGIC CHANGE (5cp); prerequisite completion of all subjects to semester 5 of the full-time program, semester 10 of the part-time program purpose is to explore the variety of strategic options available to organisations rather than to set up any prescription or blue print for action.
-Emphasis will be placed on the inevitability of change; the impossibility of accurate prediction of the extent or direction of the change and in consequence the overriding need of strategists within all organisations to be flexible in their strategy development; highlighting indeed the necessity for frequent performance reviews and contingency planning.
+21630 MANAGING STRATEGIC CHANGE

+Extends and develops the business student's understanding of strategic change.
+The primary purpose is to explore the variety of strategic options available to organisations rather than to set up any prescription or blueprint for action.
+Emphasis will be placed on the inevitability of change; the impossibility of accurate prediction of the extent or direction of the change and in consequence the overriding need for strategists within all organisations to be flexible in their strategy development; highlighting indeed the necessity for frequent performance reviews and contingency planning.